NuthanChandra/react_udemy/seasons/README.md

 * Configuration object as shown in SeasonDisplay file's seasonConfig
 * Styling for SeasonDisplay appropriately named
 * Spinner component for loading, and default props a more elegant way to specify default values
+* Avoid conditionals in render so that future changes can be handled more easily